techthoughts2/PoshGram/docs/Send-TelegramContact.md

 ### System.Boolean (on failure)
 ## NOTES
 Author: Jake Morrison - @jakemorrison - https://techthoughts.info/
-This works with PowerShell Versions: 5.1, 6.0, 6.1
+This works with PowerShell Version: 6.1+

-In sendDocument, sending by URL will currently only work for gif, pdf and zip files.

 For a description of the Bot API, see this page: https://core.telegram.org/bots/api How do I get my channel ID?